davidozhang/easy-test/README.md

 =====
 ####python easy_test.py -d/--directory path_to_test_directory####

-Where test-directory is the directory where your test targets are located.
+test_directory is the directory where your test targets are located.

 The hierarchy of the interface is as follows:

-- Select Target
+- Select Target (enter 'list' to see all available targets)
     * Test Target, Edit Slaves or Delete Slaves
-        * Select Slave (to Edit or Delete)
+        * Select Slave (to Edit or Delete) (enter 'list' to see all available slaves)

 Travelling downwards of the hierarchy simply requires you to follow the program.
 Enter ```CTRL-C``` to move up the hierarchy.
 You can exit the program by entering ```CTRL-C``` at 'Select Target', or enter ```CTRL-D``` or ```CTRL-Z``` during execution.